anhinga/with-GPT-4/modeling-dialog-between-scientists/README.md

 in this example the conversation is between someone focusing on flexible self-modifiable neural machines (this is one of my focuses) and someone who knows quality-diversity (QD) algorithms well

+the purpose is to generate some insights, new understanding, or ideas for future work

 ---

 [single-instance-dialog-1.md](single-instance-dialog-1.md) - single-instance modeling (can be continued)